Shepherd-Gregory/Shepherd-Gregory.github.io/README.md

 ### Brief bio

-He is currently a doctoral candidate at Zhejiang University.
+Yang XU is currently a doctoral candidate at Zhejiang University.
 His research interests include perception and learning in robotics.

 ### Publications